 Do you have any of these fears holding you back from joining a debt relief program?

 Afraid of paying high fees and not getting results?
 Your debt settlement program monthly payment already includes the program fee, it’s not extra.
 However, only until after your debt gets resolved is the debt settlement fee earned.
 The purpose of your special purpose program account (also known as a trust account) is just to hold the funds before any party is paid.
 The debt settlement fee sits in your program account.

 Scared of getting sued?

-If you get served a summons, immediately send it over to customer service.
+With debt validation, you would be refunded any money paid into the program for that particular account that received a summons.
+With the refund, you can pay the attorney that you are then referred to who will be resolving the summons for you.
+Therefore, if you receive a credit card summons send it to customer service immediately.
 Customer service will assign the summons to a Pennsylvania attorney.
 Just like any other debt, a credit card summons will get settled and paid.
-90% of credit card summons accounts are either fraud, inaccurate or flawed in some way or another.
-You will be refunded if an account can’t get resolved.
+90% of credit card summons’ accounts are either fraud, composed of inaccurate information or flawed in some way or another.
+There are times when a summons could get dismissed.